tonikelope/coronapoker/README.md

 ### In-game fast chat
 A side panel for sending quick messages mid-hand without leaving the action, with **text-to-speech readout** of incoming messages and inline GIFs.

+### 🎙️ Voice messages
+Walkie-talkie style, push-to-record: **hold a key (F9 by default, rebindable), speak, release to send**.
+The on-screen recording banner only appears once the microphone is actually capturing — when you see it, nothing you say can be lost — with a draining countdown bar (15 seconds max, auto-send at the cap).
+While you record, **all local game audio is silenced** so your mic picks up your voice and nothing else.
+The note travels to every player through the same end-to-end encrypted channel as the chat and plays automatically on arrival (music ducks under the voice, the speaker's avatar lights up), including on your own machine as send confirmation.
+Every note also lands in the chat history as a clickable **[Voice message]** entry — click it (or its emoji) to replay anytime; the line turns into *[Playing...]* while it sounds, and clicking another note switches to it.
+Notes are kept locally under `.coronapoker/voice/` as standard WAV files.
+The whole feature is **host-toggleable per game** (the rule survives stop & recover) and respects per-player muting.

+### 🔊 Audio settings
+Right-click any speaker icon for the audio settings dialog: **master volume** (two-way synced with the global Shift+↑/↓ shortcut, persisted across sessions), **output device** selection with instant hot-switching (background music jumps to the new device immediately), and **microphone** enablement, device selection and push-to-record key binding for voice messages.

 ### Player avatars
 Each player picks a local **avatar image** (or falls back to a built-in default) that the host distributes to the rest of the table at join time.
 Bots use a dedicated bot avatar.
 Avatars are decorative, not authoritative — identity binding lives in the Ed25519 keypair (see the Security section), and a separate **identicon dialog** lets you compare deterministic mosaics out-of-band: at the table, click a player's avatar for their **Ed25519 pubkey** identicon (with a TOFU "mark verified" button to remember future connections); in the waiting room, right-click your own nick for the **session-key (AES channel)** identicon used to detect a network MITM.